jcrayz/OS-Regression-Testing/README.md

 #### Stop Running the Web App

-To stop the running of the web app, return to the command prompt that the web app began running on and press Ctrl + C
+To stop the running of the web app, return to the command prompt that the web app began running on and press Ctrl + C or simply close the command prompt.

+## Command Line

+From a command prompt, execute `cd "C:\Program Files (x86)\regrOS"`.
+This will navigate the command prompt to the regrOS directory.

 ## Manual Execution